Alistair Bond

 Alistair Bond (born 16 August 1989) is a New Zealand rower.

 Bond is the younger brother of Hamish Bond.
-He has completed a Bachelor of Surveying degree from Otago University and gained his Masters of Environmental Management at Massey University.
+He has completed a Bachelor of Surveying degree from the University of Otago and gained his Masters of Environmental Management at Massey University.

 At the 2014 World Rowing Championships held at Bosbaan, Amsterdam, he won a silver medal in the lightweight men's four with James Hunter, Peter Taylor, and Curtis Rapley.